German Shepherd Now

 Eyeballing portions doesn’t cut it.
 Research cited by Tufts Petfoodology has shown that owners who scoop kibble without a measuring cup tend to overfeed by 20% or more.
 Over weeks and months, that adds up fast.

 Use a standard 8-ounce dry measuring cup and level it off.
 A heaped cup holds 15–20% more than a flat one, which over time adds the equivalent of a small extra meal each day.
 A kitchen scale is even better.
-Weigh the food in grams and you remove the variability that comes with different kibble shapes settling differently in the cup.
+I weigh Blaze’s food in grams every meal — it takes five seconds and removes the variability that comes with different kibble shapes settling differently in the cup.

 The table gives you a baseline.
 Your dog’s body gives you the answer.